Keto Banana Pudding

-Heavy cream – for a dairy-free keto pudding you can replace heavy cream with canned coconut cream.
+- Heavy cream – for a dairy-free keto pudding, you can replace heavy cream with canned coconut cream.
 Shake the can before measuring.
+Heavy Cream is perfectly keto-friendly.

-Natural Banana extract – not all banana extracts are equal and have different strengths.
-That’s why I recommend starting with the minimal amount recommended by the recipe, then adjust to taste.
+- Natural Banana extract – not all banana extracts are equal and have different strengths.
+That’s why I recommend starting with the minimal amount recommended by the recipe, then adjusting to taste.

-Butter – this adds a boost of creaminess to your pudding.
-If dairy-free, you can skip this ingredient. the result will be lighter but still delicious.
+- Butter – this adds a boost of creaminess to your pudding.
+If dairy-free, you can skip this ingredient.
+The result will be lighter but still delicious.
+Butter is very much keto-friendly.

 Ingredients at room temperature